Now available: the Basilica collection

 FABRICS | CUSHIONS | LAMPS

-My latest collection, Attic, was inspired by a small, very worn and precious silk cushion that came from the Belgian side of my family.
+The starting point for the Attic collection was a small, very worn and precious silk cushion that came from the Belgian side of my family.
 I spent lockdown studying this little cushion and sketching ideas for fabric designs.
 Namêche, Chardon-Marie and Meuse each reflect elements from the original cushion, depicting flowers, leaves and meandering blocks of colour.
-Though faded, the original cushion colours have inspired some of the colourways in this collection.
-The result is an uplifting selection of both airy and more grounding fabrics to bring joyful colour to a room.

-My last collection, Journeyman, was entirely inspired by artifacts found at Glastonbury Abbey, where I have spent many a summer's day with my children.
+My Journeyman collection was entirely inspired by artifacts found at Glastonbury Abbey, where I have spent many a summer's day with my children.
 The collection comprises five designs, ranging from large trailing prints to intricate patterned stripes to the storybook Journeyman on horseback.

 Asian Sojourn, was inspired by my time in the Far East and is full of exotic colour and pattern.